 I quickly spend $5 in PopAds just to see if the tracker is working correctly before doing anything else.
-This is something you want to do the first times to make sure everything is being tracked correctly.
-In my case I wanted to check the visits are bing tracked, the tokens are working and check if the visits are going from the landing page to the offer and check the affiliate network to see if they’re receiving the clicks.
+This is something you want to do the first time to make sure everything is being tracked correctly.
+In my case I wanted to check the visits are being tracked, the tokens are working and check if the visits are going from the landing page to the offer and check the affiliate network to see if they’re receiving the clicks.

-When you launch your first campaign your dashboard will now show a nice graph with the number of visits, clicks, conversions and money spent/generated like this:
+When you launch your first campaign your dashboard will now show a nice graph with the number of visits, clicks, conversions, and money spent/generated like this:

 You will also see the data ordered by traffic source, countries and other variables that you can customize, and if we click our current campaign we will see the detailed report: